-import numpy as np import holoviews as hv hv.extension('matplotlib') %output fig='svg' size=200
+import numpy as np import holoviews as hv from holoviews import opts hv.extension('matplotlib') hv.output(fig='svg', size=200)

 provide a representation of the data as a bivariate histogram useful for visualizing the structure in larger datasets.
 The